demisto/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 The maximum file upload size is 100 MB.

 ## Commands
-You can execute these commands from the Cortex XSOAR CLI as part of an automation or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### cs-falcon-sandbox-scan